zerospiel/docs/docs/admin-creating-clusters.md

 2. Select a Template

-    Templates in k0rdent are predefined configurations that describe how the cluster should be set up.
+    Templates in k0rdent are predefined configurations that describe how to set up the cluster.
 Templates include details such as:

-    - The number and type of control plane and worker nodes.
+    * The number and type of control plane and worker nodes
-    - Networking settings.
+    * Networking settings
-    - Regional deployment preferences.
+    * Regional deployment preferences

     Templates act as a blueprint for creating a cluster.
 To see the list of available templates, use the following command: